Chex Mix

+In Canada, where Chex is not available, a homemade version is known as nuts and bolts.

 History of Chex Party Mix

 Wheat Chex cereal was introduced in 1937 and Rice Chex in 1950 by Ralston Purina.

 In 1952 an advertisement for Chex party mix appeared in Life Magazine with a recipe that included Wheat and Rice Chex.

 In 1958 Corn Chex was introduced and added to the recipe.
 However, it was not until 1985 that pre-packaged products were introduced commercially by Ralston Purina and the trademarks registered to it.

 "Original Chex Party Mix"

 This refers to the official recipe on the box of chex cereal.